Call for papers! Submit your paper to the "International Journal of Data Science and Analytics" before the 30th of June 2024!

 SeaDataNet develops, governs and promotes common standards, vocabularies, software tools, and services for marine data management, which are freely available from its portal and widely adopted and used.
 Moreover, the SeaDataNet network of data centres maintains and publishes a series of European directory services which are widely used.
 These give a wealth of data and information, such as overviews of marine organisations in Europe, and their engagement in marine research projects, managing large datasets, and data acquisition by research vessels and monitoring programmes for the European seas and global oceans.

-The CDI service provides online unified discovery and access to vast resources of data sets, managed by > 110 connected SeaDataNet data centres from 34 countries around European seas.
-Currently it gives access to more than 2.2 Million data sets, originating from more than 650 organisations in Europe, covering physical, geological, chemical, biological and geophysical data, and acquired in European waters and global oceans.
+The CDI service is a SeaDataNet core service and it provides online unified discovery and access to vast resources of data sets, managed by > 110 connected SeaDataNet data centres from 34 countries around European seas.
+Currently it gives access to more than 2.8 Million data sets, originating from more than 850 organisations in Europe, covering physical, geological, chemical, biological and geophysical data, and acquired in European waters and global oceans.

 A core SeaDataNet service is the Common Data Index (CDI) data discovery and access service which provides harmonized discovery and access to a large volume of marine and ocean data sets, both from research and monitoring organisations, which increasingly are major input for developing added-value services and products that serve users from government, research and industry.